ldmcdaniel/tank-u/README.md

   Working tokens to purchase and upgrade turrets with different options.
   Upgrades to turrets with greater range, increased damage, varying bullet speeds and sound effects.
   Convert all .wav files to .mp3.
+  Clean files and lint code to maximize efficiency.
   An endgame state.